-In Pennsylvania, the law omits separate property from the equitable distribution process.
+In Sydney CBD, the top family lawyer Sydney omits separate property from the equitable distribution process.
 However, if the property’s value increases during the marriage, the increase becomes a marital asset.

 Likewise, if a spouse uses non-marital funds to purchase a marital asset, the money becomes marital property.
 If your ex has acquired property during your marriage, you may be entitled to assets.
 Speak with a divorce attorney West Chester PA today.